tkeskita/smoothMesh/README.md

 Image below illustrates the need for restricting centroidal smoothing.
 Without quality constraints, centroidal smoothing would move the point highlighted in blue to the location highlighted with green, which is outside of the domain.
-Thereby, centroidal smoothing can create self-intersecting cells, depending on the geometry and topology of the mesh.
+Thereby, unconstrained centroidal smoothing can create self-intersecting cells, depending on the geometry and topology of the mesh.
 Self-intersections can be avoided by using additional quality constraints, which restrict the movement of